EarthObservation/SciHUB_downloader/README.md

     - a retrieved product stays online for at least 3 days

-  3\ Download retrieved products --> download_LTA.py
+  3\ Download retrieved products --> `download_LTA.py`

-    - periodically (very 5 min) checks if the file is already online, and proceeds with download when True
+    - periodically (every 5 min) checks if the file is already online, and proceeds with download when True